nginxinc/nginx-gateway-fabric/tests/README.md

 ### 3b - Run the tests on a GKE cluster from a GCP VM

-This step only applies if you would like to run the tests from a GCP based VM.
+This step only applies if you would like to run the tests on a GKE cluster from a GCP based VM.

 Before running the below `make` command, copy the `scripts/vars.env-example` file to `scripts/vars.env` and populate the required env vars. `GKE_SVC_ACCOUNT` needs to be the name of a service account that has Kubernetes admin permissions.